6 Ways to Protect Yourself After Receiving a Federal Grand Jury Subpoena

 While the potential consequences of being served with a federal grand jury subpoena are immense, there are many strategies available to protect yourself as well.
 This includes strategies to be deployed while preparing your response and extends beyond the culmination of the grand jury proceedings.
-From challenging the subpoena itself to challenging the grounds for indictment, federal grand jury recipients need to be prepared to defend themselves at all stages of the process.
+From challenging the subpoena itself to challenging the grounds for indictment by a grand jury, federal grand jury recipients need to be prepared to defend themselves at all stages of the process.

 1. Making Contact with the U.S. Attorney’s Office

 At this point, the U.S. Attorney’s Office knows far more about your case than you do.
 Even if you have reason to believe that you are at risk for being targeted in a federal investigation, you do not know whether the subpoena relates to what you think it might relate to or whether it relates to another matter entirely.
 As a result, upon receiving a federal grand jury subpoena, it is important to make contact with the U.S. Attorney’s Office promptly in order to glean as much information about the investigation as possible.
 As Assistant U.S. Attorneys generally will not speak with the targets of federal investigations directly, and as communicating effectively with the U.S. Attorney’s Office requires a thorough understanding of federal criminal law and procedure, this is a task that should be handled by your federal defense lawyer.

 When communicating with the U.S. Attorney’s office, your defense lawyer will generally seek to obtain the answers to questions such as: